 No one likes rejection, and getting denied a credit card can make you feel confused and upset.
-You may even want to apply for another one in the hope of getting approved to make yourself feel better.
+If you get denied for a credit card, don’t worry.
+Yes, it’s understandable that you may even want to apply for another one in the hope of getting approved to make yourself feel better.

 But in some cases, you may want to hold off.
 How long you should wait typically depends on the reason for your being denied.